Why is the Sex Workers Outreach Project (SWOP) Behind Bars? To go BEYOND BARS with community allied empowerment efforts!

 SWOP Behind Bars (SBB) provides community support for incarcerated sex workers.

 We work to support and build relationships with individuals most affected by prostitution and trafficking laws, providing incarcerated sex workers with essential empowerment information, linkages to individualized and comprehensive case management, plus skills they need to become involved community, leaders and – if they desire – partners in the sex worker rights movement.

 We call attention to – and are working hard to deescalate – the violence, stigma, and discrimination that occur against sex workers that are perpetuated by the criminalization of prostitution.

 How?
 Well – We provide a monthly newsletter, books, study materials, and sex worker pen pals for incarcerated sex workers.
 Upon release from jail or prison, we help sex workers meet their basic needs, and we provide resources, networking, and linkages for successful reentry into their communities.

-There are more than 200,000 women currently behind bars in the U.S., and that number is on the rise.
-In fact, women are the fastest growing segment of the prison population in the country, and the rate of incarceration for women has been growing nearly twice as fast as that of men since 1985, according to the ACLU, and account for about 7% of the total prison population in the U.S. The fastest growing population behind bars is black women.
+Did you know?
+There are more than one million women currently behind bars in the U.S. That number is on the rise.
+In fact, women are the fastest growing segment of the prison population in the country, and the rate of incarceration for women has been growing nearly twice as fast as that of men since 1985.
+According to the ACLU, women account for about 7% of the total prison population in the U.S. The fastest growing population behind bars is black women.